grace-notes/website/contents/topics/union-with-christ.md

 ---
 title: "Union with Christ (Positional Truth)"
 pdf: "unionwithchrist.pdf"
-description: "Union with Christ (Positional Truth) - [PDF] Teaching related to all of the benefits and responsibilities of being \"in Christ\"."
+description: "Union with Christ (Positional Truth) -  Teaching related to all of the benefits and responsibilities of being \"in Christ\"."
 template: lesson.jade
 ---